-Here is a guide for the beginners to help them understand the key terms in share market.
+In this post, we are going to present an elementary guide for the beginners to help them understand the key terms in share market.
+Let’s get started.

 Intraday: When you buy and sell the share on the same day, then it is called intraday trading.
 Here the shares are not purchased for investing, but to get profits by harnessing the movement in the market.